This factsheet was last updated in November 2015.

 What is secondment?

 Secondment is increasingly recognised as valuable for both employee and organisational development.
-As organisations adopt ever flatter management structures, traditional opportunities for promotion through a succession of line management positions are limited – especially during difficult economic times when there is relatively little movement in the labour market.
+As organisations adopt ever flatter management structures, traditional opportunities for promotion through a succession of line management positions are limited.
 Secondments offer employees career development opportunities and are increasingly used as part of talent management programmes.
 They also provide organisations with the chance to develop their skills base.

 Login or register for a free account to continue reading this factsheet and to learn about:

 - Types of secondment

 - Organisations that co-ordinate secondment opportunities